-The following courses are offered :
+The following courses are offered:

-1-2.
+1.2.
 Mechanical Drawing.-Use and care of drawing instruments, lettering, exercises in projection, and simple working drawings.
 Prerequisite, Preparatory Mathematics.
 Both semesters, two hours, Monday, 2:30-4:30; Wednesday, 1:30-3:30.

-Fee, \$1.00.
-Additional hours may be assigned to those desiring a more extended course.
+Fee, \$1.00 Additional hours may be assigned to those desiring a more extended course.

-3. Descriptive Geometry.-A study of the representation of lines, surfaces, solids, tangencies, intersections, and developments, with original problems.
+- Descriptive Geometry.-A study of the representation of lines, surfaces, solids, tangencies, intersections, and developments, with original problems.
 Recitations, lectures, and drawing.
 Prerequisite, course 1.
-First semester, four hours, Friday excepted, 10-12 A. M. Fee, \$1.00.

-4. Plane Surveying.-An elementary study of surveying methods and instruments.
+First semester, four hours, Friday excepted, 10-12 a. m.
+Fee, \$1.00. - 4.
+Plane Surveying.-An elementary study of surveying methods and instruments.
 Use of tape, chain, compass, level, transit.
 Adjustments.
 Lectures, recitations, problems, field work and platting.
 Prerequisite, course 1 and Mathematics 1.
 Second semester, four hours, Friday excepted, 1:30-3:30.
-Fee \$2.00.

-5. Railroad Surveying and Earth-work.-Problems attending the location and construction of railways.
+Fee, \$2.00. - Railroad Surveying and Earth-work.-Problems attending the location and construction of railways.
 Transition curves, computation of earth-work, platting, profiles and construction of maps.
 This course will alternate with course 11.
 Prerequisite, course 4.
 First semester, four hours, Friday excepted, 1:30-3:30.
-Fee. \$2.00.

-6. Railroad Engineering.-The economic theory of location is studied for six weeks.
+Fee, \$2.00. - 6.
+Railroad Engineering.-The economic theory of location is studied for six weeks.
 This is followed by a preliminary survey of a railroad several miles in length, with preliminary map, profile and estimates; location survey, profile and cross sectioning.
-A location map is made, earth-work computed.

-estimate of haul and cost of the line.
+A location map is made, earth-work computed, estimate of haul and cost of line.
 A map is also made of a railroad station grounds, showing industries, etc. Prerequisite, course 5.
-Second semester, three credits, hours to be arranged.

-7. Applied Mechanics.-Statics, with illustrative examples, stresses in beams, moments of inertia; dynamics, strength of beams, girders and shafts.
+Second semester, three credits, hours to be arranged. - 7.
+Applied Mechanics.-Statics, with illustrative examples stresses in beams, moments of inertia; dynamics, strength of beams, girders and shafts.
 The principles of mechanics are studied with reference to their application to engineering.
 Mathematics 4 and Physics 1 are prerequisite.
-First semester, four hours, Friday excepted, 8:30 A. M.

-8. Applied Mechanics.-A continuation of course 7, Second semester, four hours, Friday excepted, 10 A. M.
+First semester, four hours, Friday excepted, 8:30 a. m. - Applied Mechanics.-A continuation of course 7.
+Second semester, four hours, Friday excepted, 10 a.
+M. - Analysis of Structures.-Determination of stresses in roof and bridge trusses by graphical and analytical methods.

-9. Analysis of Structures.-Determination of stresses in roof and bridge trusses by graphical and analytical methods.
-Prerequisite, course 8.
-Mathematics 4, Physics 1.
-First semester, Tuesday and Thursday, 7:30 h, M., with laboratory periods to be assigned.
+Prerequisite, course 8, Mathematics 4, Physics 1.
+First semester, Tuesday and Thursday, 7:30 a. m., with laboratory periods to be assigned.
 Four credits.
 Fee, \$1.